mikl0s/JAI/implementation_plan.md

 3. Manual review system: Implemented in admin interface, following the style of the submissions page.

-4. Appeal system: Implemented with a floating green button in the bottom left corner, matching the style of the submit new judge button.

-5. Rate limiting: Submit new judge and appeal judge buttons use the same rate limiting (once per minute per IP + fingerprint).
+4. Rate limiting: Submit new judge and appeal judge buttons use the same rate limiting (once per minute per IP + fingerprint).